Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 **Implementation Steps:**

 1. **Sensor Deployment:** Installed IoT sensors on critical equipment to collect real-time performance data.
+(See [Section 7.2 Internet of Things (IoT) for Real-Time Monitoring](#72-internet-of-things-iot-for-real-time-monitoring))
 2. **Data Integration:** Integrated sensor data with the CMMS and ML algorithms for comprehensive analysis.
+(See [Section 6.3 Software Integration](#63-software-integration))
 3. **Model Development:** Developed ML models trained on historical maintenance and sensor data to predict potential failures.
+(See [Section 7.1 Machine Learning (ML) for Predictive Maintenance](#71-machine-learning-ml-for-predictive-maintenance))
 4. **Proactive Maintenance Scheduling:** Utilized ML predictions to schedule maintenance tasks before failures occurred.
 5. **Blockchain Integration:** Implemented blockchain to securely record all maintenance activities and sensor data.
+(See [Section 7.3 Blockchain for Secure Data Management](#73-blockchain-for-secure-data-management))

 **Outcomes:**